jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 8 - Bluetooth.md

 	- Bluetooth removes the need for numerous cable attachments for communication
 - Low implementation cost networking, < $5
 - Ad hoc networks
-	- Devices with a bluetooth radio can establish a connection with another device when
+	- Devices with a Bluetooth radio can establish a connection with another device when in range

+### Bluetooth Protocol Architecture

+Bluetooth is a layered protocol architecture - this means it is built upon various other protocol stacks, which deal with different roles; including core protocols, cable replacement/telephony control protocols and adopted protocols (through implementation of the prior).

+#### Core Protocols

+This includes the following:
+- Radio
+- Baseband
+- Link Manager Protocol (LMP)
+- Logical link control and adaptation protocol (L2CAP)
+- Service discovery protocol (SDP)

+#### Cable Replacement Protocol

+RFCOMM is used as a form of cable replacement